Bio-Piles

 Contaminated soils must be excavated, and dust and noise must be controlled.

-Treatability testing should be conducted to determine the biodegradability of contaminants and appropriate oxygenation and nutrient loading rates.
+Treatability testing should be conducted to determine the biodegradability of contaminants, as well as appropriate oxygenation and nutrient loading rates.

 This process has questionable effectiveness for treating chlorinated compounds and may not be effective in degrading the transformation products of explosives.
 If there are volatile organic compounds (VOCs) in the soil that will volatilize into the air stream, the air leaving the soil may require treatment to prevent discharge of VOCs to the atmosphere.